NixOS/nix/doc/manual/source/store/drv.md

 # Store Derivation and Deriving Path

-So far, we have covered "inert" [store objects][store object].
-But the point of the Nix store layer is to be a build system.
+Besides functioning as a [content addressed store] the Nix store layer works as a [build system].
 Other system (like Git or IPFS) also store and transfer immutable data, but they don't concern themselves with *how* that data was created.

 This is where Nix distinguishes itself.